samjulien/blog/_posts/2018-04-24-new-features-for-developing-angularjs-applications-part-1.markdown

 description: "Learn how to develop applications in AngularJS using a component-based architecture."
 longdescription: "Learn about the latest recipes in building AngularJS applications.
 The use of component directives, one-way dataflow, advanced directives, single-slot and multi-slot transclusions, and lifecycle hooks."
 date: 2018-04-24 08:30
-category: Technical Guide, Frontend, AngularJS
+category: Technical Guide, Deep Dive, AngularJS
 design:
   image: https://cdn.auth0.com/blog/logos/angularjs.png
   bg_color: "#072858"